 There are always questions when it comes to safety and security within the cannabis industry.
-Some of the most asked questions along with answers are provided along with general security tips in the article.
-For more detailed information or to schedule a free cannabis security consult please contact us.
+Some of the most asked questions about cannabis security procedures, along with answers and general security tips, are provided in this article.
+For more detailed information or to schedule a cannabis security consult please contact us.

 How can I best protect my cannabis business from criminal opportunists?

 Higher Yields Cannabis remains in constant vigilance regarding potential threats and you should too.
 Here are some practices that help to deter criminals: